-Getting ready for a job interview?
-Here's how to make an interviewer feel dubious about your candidacy: shake hands for the briefest of seconds, slump in your seat, avoid eye contact, and crack your knuckles before answering tough questions.
+Are you getting ready for a job interview?
+Here's how to make an interviewer feel dubious about your candidacy: slump in your seat, avoid eye contact, and crack your knuckles before answering tough questions.

 Appearance counts during interviews—not only how you dress, but also how you carry yourself.
 Even if your responses to questions are flawless, the wrong body language can send the wrong signal and sour how you're perceived.